Andy Norman

 Decisions That Matter

 This fabulous interactive graphic novel is designed to provoke reflection on the role bystanders can play in deterring sexual assault on college campuses.
-It was built by the students of Morality Play, I course I taught at Carnegie Mellon University.
+It was built by the students of Morality Play, a course I taught at Carnegie Mellon University.
 The university uses it to help new students understand what they can do to help create a safe campus.

 Experience DTM